billtsolis/Optimization_with_BFGS-Dogleg_BFGS-Polak_Ribiere/README.md

 ## Optimization Algorithms

-The optimization problem can be solved using the following optimization algorithms:
+The optimization problem was solved using the following optimization algorithms:

 1. **BFGS with linear search with Wolfe conditions**
 2. **Dogleg BFGS**